 The 100Gb ports that support 2x40G mode can operate at 40Gb speed with QSFP+ SR and LR transceivers.
 When a parent port is configured in 2x40G mode, it can be broken out into two 40Gb ports, called subports.
 The subports will all have the same speed (40Gb).
-Subports will have all to all appended to their port ID, for example, 1/1/clal and 1/1/clal.
+Subports will have q1 to q2 appended to their port ID, for example, 1/1/c1q1 and 1/1/c1q2.

 In general, subports created from port breakout modes can function as network, tool, or hybrid ports, as well as GigaStream port members, but they cannot function as stack ports.
-However, starting in software version 5.3, 10Gb stacking is supported only on GigaVUE-FM and GigaVUE-OS-TA100 and PRT-HC3-C08Q08 on GigaVUE-HC3 when ports are broken out into 4x10G mode.
+However, starting in software version 5.3, 10Gb stacking is supported only on GigaVUE-TA100 and PRT-HC3-C08Q08 on GigaVUE-HC3 when ports are broken out into 4x10G mode.

-Note: On the PRT-HD0-C06X24 line card on GigaVUE-FM and GigaVUE-OS HD Series, when 40Gb ports are broken out into 4 X 10Gb subports, no ports on that line card can be used as stack-links, not any other C port or any X port.
+Note: On the PRT-HD0-C06X24 line card on GigaVUE HD Series, when 40Gb ports are broken out into 4 X 10Gb subports, no ports on that line card can be used as stack-links, not any other C port or any X port.